-Michelle Citron has made numerous media pieces including the CD- ROMs As American As Apple Pie, Cocktails and Appetizers, and Mixed Greens, and the films What You Take for Granted and Daughter Rite, a ground breaking experimental narrative about mothers and daughters.
+Michelle Citron has made numerous media pieces including the interactive narratives; AS AMERICAN AS APPLE PIE, COCKTAILS & APPETIZERS, AND MIXED GREENS, and the films WHAT YOU TAKE FOR GRANTED, LEFTOVERS, and DAUGHTER RITE, a ground breaking experimental narrative about mothers and daughters.

-Her work has been shown at museums and film festivals around the work including the Museum of Modern Art, the Whitney, The Kennedy Center, the American Film Institute and the New Directors, Berlin, London, and Edinburgh film festivals.
+Her work has been shown in museums and film festivals around the world including the Museum of Modern Art, the Whitney, the American Film Institute and the New Directors, Berlin, London, and Edinburgh Film Festivals.
 Her films are distributed worldwide and are in over 200 permanent collections.